theja-vanka/theja-vanka/README.md

 ### About me 🌱

 I am a Data Scientist with 2 years of experience.
-I deal with End-End deployment of Machine Learning and Deep Learning models using flask and Azure / GCP.
+I deal with End-To-End deployment of Machine Learning and Deep Learning models using Flask and Azure / GCP.

+I am a Polyglot who writes code in Python, Javascript and Bash.

-Connect with me if you are into Machine Learning, Deep Learning or Data Science, or just to say "Hi" 👋.
+Connect with me if you are into Machine Learning, Deep Learning, Data Science, or just to say "Hi" 👋.

 You can browse through my Github repositories for more details.